waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - `🔄 Trap/Loop`: For tiles or warps that are part of a confusing loop or trap.

 ## C. Untested Assumptions
-- **Magikarp Salesman:** Assumption is that he is a one-time interaction.
-I need to test this by speaking to him again after the nicknaming process is complete.
+- **Magikarp Salesman:** Confirmed he is a one-time interaction.
+He will not sell another Magikarp.

 # III.
 Battle Knowledge
 ## A. Type Effectiveness & Battle Insights